-- The five transcendental desires manifesting our awareness of perfect truth, love, justice/goodness, beauty and hope.
+- The five transcendental desires, which manifest our awareness of perfect truth, love, justice/goodness, beauty and hope

 Each will be discussed in turn.

-As we showed, the source of these five kinds of transcendental awareness must be God (perfect truth, perfect love, perfect justice/goodness, perfect beauty and perfect being themselves).
+The presence of the five transcendental desires within us manifests our awareness of perfect truth, love, justice/goodness, beauty and home (for an overview on this, read our article “The 5 Transcendentals).
+The source of these five kinds of transcendental awareness is God (perfect truth, perfect love, perfect justice/goodness, perfect beauty and perfect being themselves).

-For a proof of this, see above—Second Topic as well as Chapter I –Third Topic.
-Since we do not have the capacity to give artificial intelligence these five kinds of transcendental awareness and desire (because only God can do this) we can assume that computers will never be enlightened in this way.
+Since we do not have the capacity to give artificial intelligence these five kinds of transcendental awareness and desire (because only God can do this), we can assume that computers will never be enlightened in this way.

-There is a third difference between artificial and human intelligence—self-consciousness.
-The recent work of David Chalmers, called “the hard problem of consciousness” brings this to the fore.
-He notices that there are various dimensions to the inwardness of subjective experience that cannot be replicated and therefore cannot be produced by physical processes alone.
+There is a third difference between artificial and human intelligence: self-consciousness.
+What philosopher and cognitive scientist David Chalmers calls “the hard problem of consciousness” brings this to the fore.
+He noticed that there are various dimensions to the inwardness of subjective experience that cannot be replicated and therefore cannot be produced by physical processes alone.
 Phenomena such as delight, appreciation, enjoyment, awe, and wonder, manifest not only an experience of the outward world, but an experience of inwardness—an experience of experiencing.

-Thomas Nagel looks at it the other way around – from the vantage point of physical processes.
-He notes that physical processes are “objective” – they can be shared in a consistent way with anyone who has the means to observe them, but subjective “experiences” – “inner appreciation and enjoyment” – cannot be shared with anyone.
-They are un-shareable because the “inwardness” of subjective experience cannot be objectified – “made outward.”
+Philosopher Thomas Nagel looks at it the other way around: from the vantage point of physical processes.
+He notes that physical processes are “objective”—they can be shared in a consistent way with anyone who has the means to observe them.
+However, subjective “experiences”—“inner appreciation and enjoyment”—cannot be shared with anyone.
+They are un-shareable because the “inwardness” of subjective experience cannot be objectified (“made outward.”)